Average student loan debt for doctors in 2023

 How long does it typically take to repay medical school loans?

-The time it takes to repay medical school loans varies depending on lfactors such as income level and chosen repayment plan.
+The time it takes to repay medical school loans varies depending on income level and chosen repayment plan.
 On average, it may take around 10-20 years to repay these loans fully.

 Can I negotiate lower interest rates on my medical school loans?

-Negotiating lower interest rates on federal student loans is not common practice.
-However, private lenders may offer opportunities for refinancing at potentially lower interest rates.
+Negotiating lower interest rates on federal student loans is a rare practice.
+However, private lenders may offer opportunities for refinancing at lower interest rates.

 What are some alternative repayment strategies I can consider?